buserror/mii_emu/README.md

 </center>

 ## What can it do?
- * 65c02 //e with 128K of ram.
+ * 65c02 //e with 128K of ram (RAM exensible to 2MB).
  * Support all known graphic modes:
     * Double-hires in mono and color, with automatic switch
     * All the other modes in color/mono
-    * Color, Green, Amber rendering
+    * Color (NTSC/RGB), Green, Amber rendering
-    * Simulated 'scanlines' to make it look vintage
+    * Simulated 'scanlines' & artifacts to make it look vintage
  * Speaker audio.
 ALSA For playback.
     * Adds a small 'attack' filter when playing back to soften the often annoying 'click' of typical audio effects from the apple II.
  * Mouse Card -- mouse isn't captured like in some other emulators.
+ * Super Serial Card -- can open a /dev/tty device, or a 'loopback' device.
  * No Slot Clock
  * Joystick Support
  * Smartport DMA 'hard drive' card